Alex-dll/WorldTrip/README.md

 # Welcome to Worldtrip

-- A place to discover the best places to travel!
+- The place where you have access to the best posts by reactJS

 ### Application Details

 > #### Desktop![Behaviors](https://github.com/Alex-dll/WorldTrip/blob/master/public/DesktopWorld.gif?raw=true)
 > #### Mobile![Behaviors](https://github.com/Alex-dll/WorldTrip/blob/master/public/mobile.gif?raw=true)

 ## How to run this project